Monday, January 13, 2025

 • When a class is released under the Remaster, no new characters of those classes can be built using the old chassis; new PCs must use the Remastered version of the class.
 Existing characters are not required to change to the new version, except where changes to specific character options are required to use the new text immediately.

 • Alignment has been removed from the game.
 Instead, the concept of edicts and anathema has been expanded, divine characters are sanctified (which may be holy, unholy, or neither, depending on the god), and alignment damage has been replaced with spirit damage (which counts as holy or unholy if its source is).
-And instead of forbidding evil characters from PFS play, PCS cannot be clerics or champions of gods that require unholy sanctification.
+And instead of forbidding evil characters from PFS play, PCs cannot be clerics or champions of gods that require unholy sanctification.

 • Schools of magic have been removed from the game.
 The school-based wizard subclasses have been replaced with actual magical schools built around various themes.
 Options that depended heavily on the old schools of magic (like the Rune-Lord archetype and school-themed staves) are no longer available for play.